Birds-eye render of Ludlow Habitat Bank with habitats restored, including new ponds, woodland, meadows, scrub, and grassland

 Habitat Bank overview

-Across nearly 17 hectares of a traditional rural estate located approximately 3km northeast of Ludlow, we’re establishing an incredible haven for native flora and fauna to build in abundance over the coming years, transforming an area previously made up of low-yielding pasture and arable land.
+Across more than forty acres of a traditional rural estate two miles northeast of Ludlow, we’re establishing an incredible haven for native flora and fauna to build in abundance over the coming years, transforming an area previously made up of low-yielding pasture and arable land.

 BNG delivery